Rochdale A.F.C.: 1907–1999

+21st century

 2000–2010

 Parkin left to take over at Barnsley in November 2001 with Rochdale second in the Third Division.
 This gained him little popularity with the fans, especially when he took Gary Jones with him.
 John Hollins was appointed as his successor and the club finished the season in 5th place, entering the promotion play-offs where they lost to Rushden & Diamonds in the semi-final.

 The club reached the fifth round of the FA Cup again the following season, but lost 3–1 at Wolves.
 Hollins was replaced by Paul Simpson in 2002, and Alan Buckley, appointed and sacked as manager in 2003.
 Parkin then returned to the club as manager, until being sacked in December 2006.

 Parkin's replacement, Keith Hill, who was initially appointed as caretaker manager, became arguably the club's most successful manager to date.
 Hill and his assistant manager David Flitcroft led Rochdale to a 5th-place finish in 2007–08, securing a play-off place.
 After beating Darlington 5–4 on penalties in the semi-final, Rochdale reached Wembley for the first time in their history.
 Despite taking the lead in the match, they lost the final 3–2 to Stockport County.

 In the 2008–09 season, Rochdale reached the League Two playoffs for the second consecutive season, finishing 6th in the table on 70 points.
 Rochdale lost 2–1 on aggregate to Gillingham in the playoff semi-finals.
 Season 2009–10 ended a 41-year wait for promotion with a win over Northampton Town as Rochdale secured the third automatic promotion spot.
+Rochdale had played 36 consecutive seasons in the Football League's bottom division from 1974 to 2010, the longest any team has been in the bottom division of the League, with some even derisively calling it "the Rochdale Division".

 Rochdale continued their progression under Keith Hill, now with the club for 3 years, with a secured spot in League One in 2010–11.
 In 2010–11 Rochdale finished 9th in league one with 68 points, equalling their highest league finish since 1969–70.